 - 1. All reasonable measures, including capital improvements, that would, if implemented, reduce energy use and/or the cost of operating the building; - 2.
-For each measure, the associated annual energy savings, the cost to implement, otherwise established by the department; - 4.
+For each measure, the associated annual energy savings, the cost to implement, and the simple payback, calculated by a method determined by the department;

+- 3. The building's benchmarking output consistent with the United States Environmental Protection Administration (EPA) Portfolio Manager tool or as otherwise established by the department; - 4.
 A break-down of energy usage by system and predicted energy savings by system after implementation of the proposed measures; and - 5.
 A general assessment of how the major energy consuming equipment and systems used within tenant spaces impact the energy consumption of the base building systems based on a representative sample of spaces.